 Read!
 Read!
 Read! by Amy Ludwig VanDerwater, illustrated by Ryan O’Rourke

-The poet celebrates a child’s life filled with reading, the culture of reading, and I love every single poem!
+The poet celebrates a child’s life filled with reading and I love every single poem!
 “A book gives you a double life. / It builds a treehouse in your head / a haven you can climb to / when you wish to get away.”
-The poems show kids reading while eating and at school, they show readers transported and affected by stories, they show readers researching and remembering.
+The poems show kids reading while eating and at school, they show readers transported and affected by stories, and they show readers researching and remembering.
 “And as I chew I read. / And as I read I chew.“

 Poetry for Kids Emily Dickinson edited by Susan Snively, PhD, illustrated by Christine Davenier

-I’m already a HUGE Emily Dickinson fan so the poems, to me, are wonderful.
+I’m already a HUGE Emily Dickinson fan, so the poem selection is wonderful.
 But, what sets this book apart are the whimsical illustrations.
 They bring the poems to life!
 Especially for children.

-Marilyn Singer skillfully writes the most amazing, want-to-read-again, reverso poems about Greek myths.
+Singer skillfully writes the most amazing, want-to-read-again, reverso poems about Greek myths.
 Reverso poems are poems that are flipped upside down, more or less, and still make sense!
 I especially love the “Pandora and the Box” and “King Midas and His Daughter” poems.
 All the poems are beautifully illustrated, too.
-This is a must own poetry book for classrooms and homes.
+This is a must-own poetry book for classrooms and homes.

 One Last Word by Nikki Grimes

-Teachers, use this book in your classroom to teach the “Golden Shovel” poetic form.
+Teachers, use this book to teach the “Golden Shovel” poetic form in your classroom.
 It’s SO creative.
-And, the poems in this small book are stunning, filled with wisdom and relatable life stories.
-Grimes takes a line from a Harlem Renaissance poem then uses the words to create a new poem.
+And the poems in this small book are stunning.

 A Kick in the Head: An Everyday Guide to Poetic Forms compiled by Paul B. Janeczko, illustrated by Chris Raschka